Frequently Asked Questions: This page contains answers to common questions

 to my phone call or email within 24 hours, I reserve the right to drop you without consulting you.

 I do not keep student work.
 If your graded work has not been

 claimed by the end of the semester, I throw it out.

-Do I need access to a computer, other than for taking Online Chapter Quizzes?
+Do I need access to a computer, other than for doing work/quizzes?
 Do I need an email account?

 Yes.
 I frequently communicate with students through email and mycom student portal.
 For

 example, if I have your email address, I will send you timely reminders to take the